JimmyTzuc/JimmyTzuc/README.md

 ## About Me
 Hi, my name is Jimmy 😃.
-I'm from Mexico and I'm a web developer.
+I'm from Mexico, specifically from the state of Yucatán, and I'm proud to be a native Maya speaker.
-I have over 4 years of experience as a professional web developer.
+I'm a web developer with 4+ years of experience

 * Currently, I work at [Jüsto](https://justo.mx/) as a Humble Backend Dev.
 * You can visit my website [here](https://jimmytzuc.com/), where you'll find my social media profiles and resume.